hass-emulated-hue/core/README.md

 #### I run Home Assistant manually without all the supervisor stuff, can I still run this thing ?
 Sure, just run the docker image manually.
 We'll provide you with some sample run commands soon.

+#### How does this thing differ from the existing solution diyHue ?

+diyHue was created to be a hub on it's own.
+You can directly connect your lights and devices to it and it.
+You can see it as a minimal competitor for Home automation solutions like Home Assistant.
+Our approach is that we want to use Home Assistant as the "hub" connected to all our lights and devices.
+This emulator is just a translator between Home Assistant and the HUE api protocol and does not have any internal logic.

+#### How doe sthis thing differ from the default emulated hue component in Home Assistant ?
+The emulated Hue component in Home Assistant is a very basic implemention of the HUE API for the V1 HUE bridge which is soon to be discontinued by Philips.
+At that time it was meant to get Alexa/Google Home devices working with Home Assistant.
+In the meanwhile other solutions are available for that so the component is more or less absolute.

+#### Why is this a addon and not a Home Assistant integration
+Well this project actually started as integration but we ran into some serious trouble:
+1) HUE requires the HUB to be on HTTTP port 80 and HTTPS port 443
+2) The entertainment mode executable is not working with the Alpine docker image from Home Assistant.
+The current approach gives you the flexibility of running the emulated HUE bridge on a diferent machine than HA.